komahanb/komahanb.github.io/_pages/about.md

 I hold a Ph.D. in Aerospace Engineering from the Georgia Institute of Technology, conducting research as an assistant in the [SMDO laboratory](https://gkennedy.gatech.edu/) led by [Prof. Graeme Kennedy](https://scholar.google.com/citations?user=LHqGhxkAAAAJ&hl=en).

 - I concentrated on the development of a computational [flexible multibody dynamics framework](https://github.com/smdogroup/tacs) with adjoint sensitivity analysis capabilities for the NASA Langley Research Center's [rotorcraft design applications](https://www.youtube.com/watch?v=-HM0KycBvnA).
-The deterministic framework provides access to high-fidelity data on the physics and accurate gradients crucial for design improvement cycles in the context of aerospace vehicle design.
+The deterministic framework provides access to high-fidelity data on the underlying physics and accurate gradients crucial for carrying out design improvement cycles in the context of aerospace vehicle design.
 - This deterministic computational framework was also naturally generalized into an [adjoint-enabled stochastic finite-element, flexible multibody dynamics framework](https://github.com/komahanb/stacs).
-The stochastic framework is capable of providing access to statistical information on the quantities of aerospace structural design interest, and the adjoint gradient of the quantities or their statistics.
+The stochastic framework is capable of providing access to statistical information on the quantities from aerospace structural design, and the corresponding adjoint gradients.

 I also hold a Master's degree in Aerospace Engineering from the University of Dayton working as a research assistant in [Prof. Markus Rumpfkeil's](https://scholar.google.com/citations?user=zCRdVjYAAAAJ&hl=en) CFD laboratory.